Roma, Queensland: Mandandanji

-Prior the European settlement the Aboriginal peoples of the Mandandanji Nation occupied this region.
+Prior to British colonisation, the Aboriginal peoples of the Mandandanji Nation occupied this region.
 Mandandanji (also known as Mandandanyi, Mandandanjdji, Kogai) is an Australian Aboriginal language spoken by the Mandandanji people.
 The Mandandanji language region is within the local government boundaries of the Maranoa Region, particularly Roma, Yuleba and Surat, then east towards Chinchilla and south-west towards Mitchell and St George.